 Equally, if the event you’re running is outside the scope of your normal business activities - such as a bake off that provides food for public consumption when you usually run a consultancy business - you may need additional liability covers in place.

-Cover for events can either be included as part of your commercial insurance package, or some insurance companies do provide one-off event insurance.
+Cover for events can either be included as part of your business insurance package, or some insurance companies do provide one-off event insurance.

 4. Do you own or rent the building your business operates from?